 - Ask within 60 calendar days of the decision you are appealing.
 If you miss the deadline for a good reason, you may still appeal. - You, your doctor or other prescriber, or your representative can request the Level 2 Appeal. - → Read this section to make sure you qualify for a fast decision!
-Read it also to find information about decision deadlines. - message.
-Your call will be returned within the next business day. - You have a right to give the IRE other information to support your appeal. - If you have questions, please call Absolute Total Care at 1-855-735-4398 (TTY: 711) from 8 a.m. to 8 p.m., Monday through Friday.
-After hours, on weekends and on federal holidays, you may be asked to leave a message.
-Your call will be returned within the next business day.
-The call is free.
-For more information, visit http://mmp.absolutetotalcare.com.
+Read it also to find information about decision deadlines. - a message.
+Your call will be returned within the next business day. - You have a right to give the IRE other information to support your appeal. - The IRE is an independent organization that is hired by Medicare.
+It is not connected with this plan and it is not a government agency.

-- The IRE is an independent organization that is hired by Medicare.
-It is not connected with this plan and it is not a government agency. - Reviewers at the IRE will take a careful look at all of the information related to your appeal.
+Reviewers at the IRE will take a careful look at all of the information related to your appeal.
 The organization will send you a letter explaining its decision.